Daniel Ritzenthaler

 In this example, making the couch easier to transport (free delivery?) or easier to imagine in the room (same size as their current couch?) could have sped up the purchase by several months.

 Investing in making the couch more comfortable would have been a waste of time.
-Unfortunately, that would probably be the assumption of most couch designers — to make it more comfortable.
+Unfortunately, that would be the assumption of many couch designers — to make it more comfortable.
 An easy mistake when comfort is the primary stated desire of the customers.

-Fortunately, there are only four primary points of leverage:
+Fortunately, there are four primary points of leverage:

-For example, imagine you’ve built a product people find extremely useful and will typically pay for over a long period of time once they’re comfortable.
-Then assume it’s a relatively cheap product to maintain.
+For example, imagine you’ve built a product people find useful and will pay for over a long period once they’re comfortable.
+Then assume it’s a cheap product to maintain.
 Under these circumstances there’s a good chance you’ll make a lot of money from anyone that becomes a customer.
 Unfortunately, it’s hard to convince people to try it and has become expensive to attract new customers.
-In this situation, rethinking parts of the product to be more self-explanatory will help people more easily see it’s value and be more likely to give it a try.
+In this situation, rethinking parts of the product to be more self-explanatory will help people see the value and be more likely to give it a try.

 Customer acquisition cost (CAC).